Brent Pope: Media work

 Pope worked for the Olympic Broadcasting Services (OBS) during the London 2012 Olympics commentating on Hockey, Handball, Table Tennis, Fencing and Water Polo.
 Pope commentated as venue announcer for the Wheelchair Rugby event during the London 2012 Paralympic Games.
 A Para Ice Hockey Commentator for the OBS during the Turin 2006, Sochi 2014 and 2018 Pyeongchang Paralympics.
 In January 2011, the Canadian/Brit commentated for the OBS at the Asian Winter Games Men's Ice Hockey Tournament in Astana, Kazakhstan.

-Pope commentated for Honorary Patron HRH Prince Harry of Wales during the inaugural Invictus Games in 2014 for the Wheelchair Rugby competition.
-The event was hosted in recognition of injured, sick and wounded servicemen & women from around the world at London's Queen Elizabeth II Olympic Park.
+Pope commentated for honorary patron Prince Harry during the inaugural Invictus Games in 2014 for the Wheelchair Rugby competition.
+The event was hosted in recognition of injured, sick and wounded servicemen & women from around the world at London's Queen Elizabeth Olympic Park.
 In 2015, Pope commentated for the ISB (International Sports Broadcasting) at the Baku, Azerbaijan European Games and the Toronto 2015 Pan Am Games on the Men's and Women's Waterpolo, Volleyball, Fencing, Beach Volleyball and Wheelchair Rugby.

 Pope was Head of English Ice Hockey Commentary for the Champions Hockey League in Europe between 2014-17 becoming Host of the CHL Centre Ice Online Programme in 2015/16.
 He covered a variety of sports as a commentator for the OBS Olympic Broadcasting Services during both the Rio 2016 Olympic & Paralympic Games.
 During Pyeongchang 2018, he commentated for the OBS's Global Feed service on both the Men's and Women's Ice Hockey Tournaments as well as the Para Ice Hockey Tournament during the 2018 Paralympics in South Korea.